-Gelatins bind different ingredients together and made it soft and wet.
+Gelatins bind different ingredients together and made them soft and wet.
 Goldfish become accustomed to gel food quickly as they take wet foods in the wild.
 Gel foods are easy to digest for them.

-Another benefit of providing gel foods to your Goldfish is, they do not pollute the water if left uneaten for a long time.
+Another benefit of providing gel foods to your Goldfish is, that they do not pollute the water if left uneaten for a long time.